MAECProject/MAECProject.github.io/documentation/common_features/index.md

 title: Common Features
 ---

 This page contains commonly characterized features (whether statically, dynamically, or manually identified in malware), along with their mappings to MAEC/CybOX object element(s), the associated MAEC/CybOX schema, the typical MAEC schema location(s) (specified via a quasi-XPath like expression) of the object element(s) and associated attributes (captured in [square brackets]), and an explicit XML representation example.
 Only the most commonly used object elements are listed for each feature; please refer to the applicable schemas for the complete lists.
+For the purposes of this section, we define MAEC and CybOX data models and namespace prefixes in this <a href="http://maecproject.github.io/documentation/common_features/table/">table</a>.

 ### File Attributes